-- (4) Includes 268,515 shares of Common Stock issuable upon the exercise of warrants held by the selling stockholder and 866,411 shares of Common Stock owned by the selling stockholder. - (5) Includes 156,315 shares of Common Stock issuable upon the exercise of warrants held by the selling stockholder and 433,589 shares of Common Stock owned by the selling stockholder. - (6) Represents shares of Common Stock issuable upon the exercise of warrants held by these selling stockholders - (7) Represents shares of Common Stock issuable upon the exercise of warrants held by these selling stockholders.
-The disposition of these shares is being registered under the registration statement of which this prospectus is a part and, for the purposes hereof, we assume the issuance of all such shares pursuant to a cash exercise. - (8) The resale of these shares is registered under another registration statement. - (9) Includes 131,625 shares of Common Stock issuable upon the exercise of warrants held by the selling stockholder and 866,411 shares of Common Stock owned by the selling stockholder. - (10) Includes 76,625 shares of Common Stock issuable upon the exercise of warrants held by the selling stockholder and 433,589 shares of Common Stock owned by the selling stockholder.
+- (1) In addition to the shares of Common Stock listed, these selling stockholders may offer up to an aggregate of 1,504,000 shares of Common Stock that are issuable upon redemption of warrants following certain major transactions or events of default and upon the occurrence of certain events.
+The resale of an aggregate of 424,000 of these shares is being registered under the registration statement of which this prospectus is a part and the resale of the balance of these shares is registered under other registration statements. - (2) James E. Flynn has the power to vote or dispose of the shares held by the selling stockholders. - (3) Includes shares of Common Stock issuable upon exercise of warrants.
+For the purposes hereof, we assume the issuance of all such shares pursuant to a cash exercise. - (4) Includes 373,815 shares of Common Stock issuable upon the exercise of warrants held by the selling stockholder and 866,411 shares of Common Stock owned by the selling stockholder. - (5) Includes 217,615 shares of Common Stock issuable upon the exercise of warrants held by the selling stockholder and 433,589 shares of Common Stock owned by the selling stockholder. - (6) Represents shares of Common Stock issuable upon the exercise of warrants held by these selling stockholders. - (7) Represents shares of Common Stock issuable upon the exercise of warrants held by these selling stockholders.
+The disposition of these shares is being registered under the registration statement of which this prospectus is a part and, for the purposes hereof, we assume the issuance of all such shares pursuant to a cash exercise. - (8) The resale of these shares is registered under other registration statements. - (9) Includes 268,515 shares of Common Stock issuable upon the exercise of warrants held by the selling stockholder and 866,411 shares of Common Stock owned by the selling stockholder. - (10) Includes 156,315 shares of Common Stock issuable upon the exercise of warrants held by the selling stockholder and 433,589 shares of Common Stock owned by the selling stockholder.